+.
+Built Form & Landscaping

+- Multi-family residential units shall only be allowed under specific conditions to address potential compatibility concerns as follows: - Adjacency uses are non industrial or light industrial uses that do not omit oxcessive emissions, odor, noise, or vibration. - "" Environmental remediation of the land if required.

+Site Landscaping

-- b.
-Built Form & Landscaping - Multi-family residential units shall only be allowed under specific conditions to address potential compatibility concerns as follows: - Minimum project size of two-acres whichever is greater. - Adjacency uses are non-industrial or light industrial uses that do not emit excessive emissions, odor, noise, or vibration. - "" Environmental remediation of the land if required. - Site Landscaping - Drought-tolerant landscaping requirements shall be consistent with Section 4.106.5 in Title 31 (Green Building Standards) of the County Code. - A minimum of 20 percent of the lot shall be landscaped with trees, shrubs, ground cover, flowering perennials and biennials, and shall be continuously maintained in good condition. - Parking lot landscaping does not count toward this requirement. - Set the set of the - Tree planting and maintenance requirements shall be consistent with Chapter 22.126, Tree Requirements, except as follows: - A minimum of three trees shall be planted for every10,000 square feet of developed lot area regardless of number of parking spaces. - Wherever possible, existing trees shall be maintained. - With the exception of the required paved driveway and walkway, all areas within the street-fronting setback area shall be landscaped and maintained. - Required Open Space: 200 square feet per dwelling unit for multi-family developments for common recreational-leisure areas, private areas, or a combination of both. - Minimum dimension for private areas is sevenfeet.
+- Drought-tolerant landscaping requirements shall be consistent with Section 4.106.5 in Title 31 (Green Building Standards) of the County Code. - A minimum of 20 percent of the lot shall be landscaped with trees, shrubs, ground cover, flowering perennials and biennials, and shall be continuously maintained in good condition.

+- Pedestrian walkways, plazas, and outdoor dining areas may be developed in the landscape area. - Tree planting and maintenance requirements shall be consistent with Chapter 22.126, Tree Requirements, except as follows: - A minimum of three trees shall be planted for every10,000 square feet of developed lot area regardless of number of parking spaces. - Wherever possible, existing trees shall be maintained. - With the exception of the required paved driveway and walkway, all areas within the street-fronting setback areashall be landscaped and maintained. - " Required Open Space: 200 square feet per dwelling unit for multi-family developments for common recreational leisure areas, private areas, or a combination of both. - Minimum dimension for private areas is sevenfoot.